hammerlab/guacamole/README.md

 spark.driver.memory 4g
 ```

+This configures a local Spark run using 1 executor/core and 4GB of memory.

-See [the conf/ directory](conf/) for more example configuration blocks that can be mixed in.
+[The conf/ directory](conf/) contains further example configuration blocks that can be mixed in; see below for more examples.
+Files in [`conf/`](conf) are `.gitignore`d by default, so feel free to keep your own custom configs there.

 ### Running on a Hadoop Cluster
 Guacamole currently builds against Spark 1.6.1 and Hadoop 2.7.0, though it will likely run fine with versions close to those.